badriadhikari/neural-networks-using-tensorflow/create-dataset.md

-# Create your own movie reviews dataset
+# Create your own movie dataset

+At least 101 movies that you have heard of.

 ## Features
 1. Duration